tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

         -  option to import from external file
         -  more intuitive parameterization
         -  export positioning of the lights
-- evaluation_pipeline:
-        - import positioning of the lights
-        - add a option for plotting also the lights in the camera plot (reference)

 ## CHANGELOG
 - blender_pipeline:
     -  rotation of the object
         - no longer describe the rotation the with Euler angles
         - instead use Axis-Angle
+    - Adapting the positioning of the light sources
+        - export positioning of the lights
+- evaluation_pipeline:
+        - import positioning of the lights
+        - add a option for plotting also the lights in the camera plot (reference)